 The End Result

-The end result for any salesperson is getting the prospect to buy what is being sold.
+The goal for any salesperson is getting the prospect to buy what is being sold.
 If the prospect has the need, the authority to buy and the money to do so, they are good prospects.
-You can find good prospects in many of the ways outlined in this module.
+You can find good prospects in many of the ways outlined in this article.
 However, it will take the time and effort on your part to be successful.

 Following questions are designed to stimulate your thinking as an effective prospector.
 Read these questions and answer them sincerely.
 Study your answers and improve your success in sales:

-7. Have you been successful in getting prospects from your clients ?
+- Have you been successful in getting prospects from your clients?
 If not, why not?